TimSchneider42/tactile-mnist/doc/datasets.md

 ## Advanced Dataset Usage

-`MeshDataset` and `LoadedTouchDataset` inherit from `Dataset`, which provides some useful functionality for working with the datasets.
+`MeshDataset`, `TouchSingleDataset`, and `TouchSeqDataset` inherit from `Dataset`, which provides some useful functionality for working with the datasets.
+Crucially, all fields are loaded lazily and cached, so you can use the datasets without worrying about memory usage.
+The caches are cleared once the garbage collection cleans up the respective datapoint instance.

 ### Indexing